malayjoshi13/Describer/README.md

 Image-captioning model comprises of two input pipelines.
 As the training process starts, first input pipeline, aka `image-encoding pipeline` accepts first image's encoding present in `X1` container (coming from `data_generator` function) via `input1` entrance.
 This encoding is then passed through dropout (50% dropout to reduce overfitting the training dataset, as this model configuration learns very fast) and dense layer (which compressing encodings into dimension of 256 as we will be using LSTM of 256 cells).
 At last, this encoding will wait for first caption (corresponding to first image) at `layer2` exit point of `image-encoding pipeline`.

 Second pipeline, aka `caption pipeline` accepts first partial caption (corresponding to first training image) present in `X2` container (coming from `data_generator` function) via `input2` entrance.
-This partial caption is then passed through embedding layer (which will encode this partial caption using weights of Glove), dropout layer and then LSTM layer (having 256 cells which understands sequencing of words in first partial caption, [read more](https://github.com/malayjoshi13/Describe/blob/main/learnings.md)).
+This partial caption is then passed through embedding layer (which will encode this partial caption using weights of Glove), dropout layer and then LSTM layer (having 256 cells which understands sequencing of words in first partial caption).
 At last, the partial caption comes to `layerC` exit point of `caption pipeline`.

 Now outputs from the two input pipelines get merge at `merging_point` layer.
 We do this so that we get training input in form "image encoding + corresponding partial caption".
 This merged input is then passed to dropout layer and softmax layer which will output probability distribution that across 1798 words (present in vocabulary made using most occuring words), which word could be possible next word in continuation to "X2" (partial caption feeded to model as input, during training time).